jmd-dk/concept/_sources/command_line_options.rst.txt

    ./concept -q <queue>

-If using Slurm, you you can specify multiple queues:
+If using Slurm, you can specify multiple queues:

 .. code-block:: bash